NERSC/shifter/doc/install/manualinstallgpu.rst

 Configure
 +++++++++

 For configuration parameters, the Image Gateway uses a file named *imagemanager.json*.
 The configuration file must be located in the directory that was specified in Shifter's *$SHIFTER_SYSCONFDIR* (*--sysconfdir* when running shifter's *configure* script).
-A base template file named *imagemanager.json.example* can be found inside the sources directory (*$SHIFTER_SYSCONFDIR* from the initial shifter installation).
+A base template file named *imagemanager.json.example* can be found inside the sources directory.

 As a reference of configuration parameters consider the following entries as they were used when installing in our local cluster (Greina):